I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-po-fx-component-active-condition-callback.md

 ## -remarks
 <p>A component's hardware registers can be accessed only when the component is in the active condition.
 Do not rely on the Fx power state of a component to determine whether the component can be accessed.
 If the component is in the F0 state and is in the idle condition, the component might be about to switch to another Fx state.</p>

-<p>To gain access to a component that is in the idle condition, the driver can call the <a href="https://msdn.microsoft.com/library/windows/hardware/hh406650">PoFxActivateComponent</a> routine to switch the component to the active condition.
-If the component is not already in the active condition when <b>PoFxActivateComponent</b> is called, PoFx initiates the transition to the active condition, and then calls the <i>ComponentActiveConditionCallback</i> routine to notify the driver when the transition is complete.</p>

-<p>The driver receives a <i>ComponentActiveConditionCallback</i> callback whenever the component completes a transition to the active condition, regardless of whether the driver called <b>PoFxActivateComponent</b> to initiate the transition.
-For example, the Windows kernel might activate the component on behalf of the driver before sending a <a href="https://msdn.microsoft.com/339ef4b4-1b4f-42ac-ab57-c53b83120f0d">Plug and Play IRP</a> or a <a href="https://msdn.microsoft.com/a37e8dda-af7a-4f28-bf04-908a74bb5b2f">system set-power IRP</a> to the driver.</p>

-<p>To define a <i>ComponentActiveConditionCallback</i> callback routine, you must first provide a function declaration that identifies the type of callback routine you're defining.
-Windows provides a set of callback function types for drivers.
-Declaring a function using the callback function types helps <a href="NULL">Code Analysis for Drivers</a>, <a href="NULL">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>

-<p>For example, to define a <i>ComponentActiveConditionCallback</i> callback routine that is named <code>MyComponentActiveConditionCallback</code>, use the PO_FX_COMPONENT_ACTIVE_CONDITION_CALLBACK type as shown in this code example:</p>

-<p>Then, implement your callback routine as follows:</p>

-<p>The PO_FX_COMPONENT_ACTIVE_CONDITION_CALLBACK function type is defined in the Wdm.h header file.
-To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
-The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the PO_FX_COMPONENT_ACTIVE_CONDITION_CALLBACK function type in the header file are used.
-For more information about the requirements for function declarations, see <a href="https://msdn.microsoft.com/3260b53e-82be-4dbc-8ac5-d0e52de77f9d">Declaring Functions by Using Function Role Types for WDM Drivers</a>.
-For information about _Use_decl_annotations_, see <a href="http://go.microsoft.com/fwlink/p/?linkid=286697">Annotating Function Behavior</a>.</p>

-<p>A component's hardware registers can be accessed only when the component is in the active condition.
-Do not rely on the Fx power state of a component to determine whether the component can be accessed.
-If the component is in the F0 state and is in the idle condition, the component might be about to switch to another Fx state.</p>

-<p>To gain access to a component that is in the idle condition, the driver can call the <a href="https://msdn.microsoft.com/library/windows/hardware/hh406650">PoFxActivateComponent</a> routine to switch the component to the active condition.
+<p>To gain access to a component that is in the idle condition, the driver can call the <a href="..\wdm\nf-wdm-pofxactivatecomponent.md">PoFxActivateComponent</a> routine to switch the component to the active condition.
 If the component is not already in the active condition when <b>PoFxActivateComponent</b> is called, PoFx initiates the transition to the active condition, and then calls the <i>ComponentActiveConditionCallback</i> routine to notify the driver when the transition is complete.</p>

 <p>The driver receives a <i>ComponentActiveConditionCallback</i> callback whenever the component completes a transition to the active condition, regardless of whether the driver called <b>PoFxActivateComponent</b> to initiate the transition.
 For example, the Windows kernel might activate the component on behalf of the driver before sending a <a href="https://msdn.microsoft.com/339ef4b4-1b4f-42ac-ab57-c53b83120f0d">Plug and Play IRP</a> or a <a href="https://msdn.microsoft.com/a37e8dda-af7a-4f28-bf04-908a74bb5b2f">system set-power IRP</a> to the driver.</p>